EF Education–Oatly

 EF Education–Oatly is a women's professional cycling team founded ahead of the 2024 season.
 The team is based in the United States and competes in elite road bicycle racing.
-The team's main sponsors are EF Education First, Oatly and Cannondale.
+The team's title sponsors are Swedish-Swiss education company EF Education First and Swedish oat milk company Oatly.

 Team history

 In June 2023 EF Education announced a new women's team, EF Education–Cannondale.
 This was announced after both SVB and Tibco stopped their sponsorship of the team.
 In August, Veronica Ewers, one of the riders, was announced as signing for the new team.
 In June 2024, the team announced that the Swedish food company Oatly would become a sponsor and changed its name to EF–Oatly–Cannondale.

+From 2025, the team has become a UCI Women's ProTeam.